SamuelSwartzberg/flashcardifying_text_temp/inf.md

 chrono has `Date` and `DateTime` to represents dates and datetimes, which both take a type parameter of the `TimeZone`. chrono also has `NaiveDate`, `NaiveDateTime` and `NaiveTime` to represents dates, datetimes and times without timezone awareness.
 In generaly chrono structs implement traits in such a way that you can use standard arithmetic operators for them.
-In general, using arithmetic operations in chrono calls the underlying `checked_<operation>_signed` method chrono has three `TimeZone`s, `Utc`, `Local` and `FixedOffset` `Local` or `Utc` (but not `FixedOffset`) :: `today()` or `now()` produce a new `Date` or `DateTime` with the speciied timezone.
+In general, using arithmetic operations in chrono calls the underlying `checked_‹operation›_signed` method chrono has three `TimeZone`s, `Utc`, `Local` and `FixedOffset` `Local` or `Utc` (but not `FixedOffset`) :: `today()` or `now()` produce a new `Date` or `DateTime` with the speciied timezone.
 Behavior of things that work ⟮like dates⟯ / ⟮like times⟯ is standartized in the ⟮traits⟯ ⟮Datelike⟯ and ⟮Timelike⟯